bloodbee/website/content/posts/2020-05-15-summary-of-6-months-of-professional-masters-degree.md

   The final result of this project can be found at <https://iliketrainsbot.herokuapp.com/> and you can find the source code [here](https://github.com/bloodbee/T-AIA_901).

-Despite all the projects realized, some being more interesting than others, I think that the global feeling remains quite positive, because the goal of any developer is also to learn new ways of doing things, new technologies and methods, **to be more efficient in his future projects**.
+Despite all the projects realized, some being more interesting than others, I think that the global feeling remains quite positive, because the goal of any developer is also to learn new ways of doing things, new technologies and methods, **to be more efficient in his future projects**. <i class="color-success fas fa-check-circle"></i>

 ## Work-study contract